Research Methods in Instructional Technology

 The philosophical foundation of the course is that there is not one method for research, but rather techniques that work better for a particular situation.
 As such, we will discuss the research process in the larger context of problem-solving.
 The overall goal is not to become an expert researcher, but to become more of an expert in the research process and a critical consumer of educational research.
 A knowledge of the research process, working in concert with tools and skills determined necessary for a given framework in a particular context, will enable you to accomplish this goal.

-Additional readings will also be assigned during the semester to supplement the text.
+Additional readings may also be assigned during the semester to supplement the text.

 Participants in the course will become strategic consumers and proficient users of educational research.
 Participants will read and critique a variety of educational research studies that use various methods (quantitative, qualitative, mixed methods), with the objective of being able to analyze and apply research to professional contexts.

 At the end of the course, each participant will be able to:

 Things You Need to Already Know or Have

 This is an all-online course with course content delivered primarily through asynchronous means.
 All of the course requirements (e.g. readings, software learning, project work, journal writing) will be done asynchronously using UGA's eLC learning management system.
 You access eLC at this web address:

 After logging in, participants then navigate to the course home page.
 Participants need to log into eLC frequently throughout each week to access all course materials and to check on updates.
 The instructor will also post news and notes using the eLC News feature, found on the course's home page.